Participation and Inclusion

 Video for Change envisions people co-producing knowledge together, which can lead to taking action together.

-Participatory methods are therefore an effective way to engage and develop ownership, engagement, and democratic practice for groups that are historically marginalised or excluded.
-These include indigenous groups, ethnic minorities, poor people, the disabled, women, the elderly, disadvantaged youth, or people from sexual and gender minorities.
+Participatory methods are therefore an effective way method to engage and develop ownership, engagement, and democratic practice for groups that are historically marginalised or excluded.
+These include indigenous groups, ethnic minorities, poor people, the disabled, women, the elderly, disadvantaged youth, or people from sexual and gender minorities.)

 Thoroughly understanding a community’s context is crucial before working with that community.
 This means reflecting on whether your activities increase inclusiveness for those people, groups or communities the Video for Change initiative seeks to support, or whether they are in fact exclusionary and may disempower them.